Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us.

-Christ has given us an exchanged life.
+Jesus Christ has given us an exchanged life.
 He exchanged our sins for His righteousness.
-We are new.
+We are new in Him.
 The old is gone.
-We have received His righteousness.
-When we surrender our will, reasoning, and understanding to the Holy Spirit and allow Him to guide and empower us, Christ, who lives in us, lives through us.
+In our born-again spirit, we have received His righteousness.
+When we surrender our will, reasoning, and understanding to the Holy Spirit and allow Him to guide and empower us, Christ lives through us.
 We serve Him out of His power at work within us.
 Serving Him flows out of faith instead of obligation.
-It becomes a joy because nothing rests on our ability.
+Serving Him is a joy because nothing rests on us.
 Everything rests on Hm.

-Yes, God does abundantly more than we ask or think, but we must never forget the whole verse.
-He does abundantly more through us when we surrender to His work of righteousness within us.
+Yes, God does abundantly more than we ask or think, but we can never forget the last phrase in this verse: “according to the power that works in us.”
+He does abundantly more through us when we surrender to His work of righteousness in us.
 God doesn’t want us burned out from obligation.
-He wants us fulfilled in His finished work of grace.
+He wants us fulfilled in the power of His Spirit.

-Surrendering to God is not your work.
-It is His work that you choose to allow in you.
-You must allow Him to work in you.
-You deny the flesh access, but it is God’s power in you that accomplishes what you have denied.
-Surrendering is allowing the fruit of the Spirit—love, joy, peace, kindness, goodness, faithfulness, self-control, gentleness, and patience—to flourish in your life.
+We choose to surrender to God, but it is not our work.
+It is the work of the Holy Spirit in us.
+We must give Him access to work in us.
+When we submit to God, we deny the flesh access.
+But it is God’s power in us that accomplishes what we have denied.
+It is His power that accomplishes His truth.
+Surrendering allows the fruit of the Spirit—love, joy, peace, kindness, patience, goodness, faithfulness, gentleness, and self-control—to flow through our lives.

 © 2023 Lynn Lacher